 Filing the Budget

-The budget must be filed by March 31 and is preceded by the publication of the public hearing notice.
+The budget must be filed by April 30 (new deadline established in legislation adopted by the state legislature in 2023) and is preceded by two public hearings/notices as required by the state code.
 Code Section 384.16(3) requires that the public hearing notice is published (or posted for those cities 200 or less in population) not fewer than 10 days before and not more than 20 days before the public hearing.
 Additionally, a copy of the detailed budget must be available at least 20 days before it is certified but not fewer than 10 days before the public hearing (384.16(2) of the Code).

 - A budget protest against the budget or a portion of it may be filed up to 10 days after the budget is certified.
 A hearing is then scheduled by the State Appeal Board to hear arguments and make a decision with respect to the protest.